PokemonStadiumTournament/mod-7-react-api-project/proposal.md

 The application will feature the following frontend routes and core features:

 * On the `/` page, users can start the simulation.
-* On the `/selection` page, users can pick their Pokemon, moves and items, and rivals.
+* On the `/selection` page, users can pick both their pokemon and items if they wish.
 * On the `/battle` page, users can simulate a fight between Pokemons like in the games.
+* On the `/results` page, users can see which player won the battle.

 **Example:**
 - On the `/artworks` page, users can view a grid of all artwork